brianom95/brianom95.github.io/_pages/about.md

 I grew up in Scouting where I learned self-reliance, leadership and a love of the outdoos.
 I completed 10 Mountain Pursuit Challenges, attended Roverway in Finland and had success at the Venture Challenge & Explorer Belt.
 I was one of the last people in Ireland to receive the original Chief Scout Award, later completing the new Venture and Rover awards too (the fourth recipient ever, and first to hold all three).
 I’ve also completed all levels of the Gaisce President’s Award, with Gold presented by Michael D. Higgins.

 At university, adventure took a sharper edge when I discovered whitewater kayaking.
 Over the following decade I paddled rivers up to Grade V, competing, traveling, and chasing water across the globe; including trips to Uganda, the Zambezi, India and paddling on every continent including Antarctica.
 I captained the largest kayak club in the country, leading a 38 peron trip to Italy & Slovenia and winning the Irish Kayakiing Intervarsities.
-At one point I held a Guinness World Record in freestyle kayaking.
+At one point I held a Guinness World Record in freestyle kayaking too.

 When COVID closed borders I turned inward and local.
 That period produced some of the hardest but most rewarding challenges of my life:
 - Completing an Ironman after learning to swim from scratch
 - Walking 100,000 steps in a day
 - Self-supported FKT for climbing the highest point in every Irish county in one week
 - Self-supported FKT for climbing Ireland’s 13 peaks over 3,000 ft in one day
-- Brian’s Big Three; kayaking source to sea on the River Shannon fully unsupported, hiking the Wicklow Way, and cycling Malin Head to Mizen Head — all in one month
+- Brian’s Big Three; kayaking the River Shannon from source to sea, hiking the Wicklow Way, and cycling Malin Head to Mizen Head — all in one month

 As travel reopened, so did bigger horizons.
 To date, I’ve:
 - Visited 75 countries